 - When this is dry completely your mosaic table top if finished.

-Now that you have made your first mosaic table top you will have the experience and knowledge to create other mosaic furniture.
+Now that you have made your first mosaic table top you will have the experience and knowledge to create others.

 The possibilities are endless.
-Once to start to do a mosaic piece you will want to do it on something else.
 Here are a few suggestions.